Coding-Cuddles/bowling-cpp-kata/README.md

 A **strike** is when the player knocks down all the pins in one roll.
 If the player gets a strike, their score for the frame is ten, plus the number of pins knocked down on their next two rolls.
-If a spare is thrown in the tenth frame, the player is awarded two more rolls.
+If a strike is thrown in the tenth frame, the player is awarded two more rolls.

 The final score is the total of all frame scores.